pulp/pulpproject.org/pulp-3-cli.md

 toc: false
 ---

-The Pulp 3 CLI is under active development.

-The Pulp 3 CLI has been designed with a plugin structure, meaning that it is implemented by plugin writers on a per-plugin basis.

-After you install Pulp, you can then install the Pulp 3 CLI by following the [Pulp 3 CLI Quickstart guide](https://docs.pulpproject.org/pulp_cli/quickstart.html).
+After you install Pulp, you may want to install the Pulp 3 CLI by following the [Pulp 3 CLI Quickstart guide](https://docs.pulpproject.org/pulp_cli/quickstart.html).

 You can find some example commands in the Quickstart.
-Where the Pulp 3 CLI has been implemented, you can find Pulp 3 CLI example workflows in the corresponding plugin documentation.
+You can also find Pulp 3 CLI example workflows in the corresponding plugin documentation, where CLI commands have been implemented.

 For example, you can find Pulp 3 CLI commands for the following Pulp Python workflows in the Pulp Python docs: